trackmania-rl/tmrl/readme/tuto_library.md

 env_cls = partial(GenericGymEnv, id="rtgym:real-time-gym-v0", gym_kwargs={"config": my_config})
 ```
 This dummy environment will only be used by the `Trainer` to retrieve the observation and action spaces (`reset()` will not be called).
-Alternatively, you can pass a tuple:
+Alternatively, you can pass this information as a Tuple:

 ```python
 env_cls = (observation_space, action_space)